mandraga/Scoreview-Base/README.md

 # Scoreview-Base
 Scoreview is a tool to analyse music and learn how to play it on various instruments.

+This is a Fork to experiment with the following:
+- Android port of the practice window.
+- Flac and wav suport
+- Research in signal processing

 Command to build it:

 make project